coolgk/project-templates/express-typescript/README.md

 Production commands do not read the `.env` file.
 How you want to build environment variables in production environments is not in the scope of this template.

 Do NOT use production commands in the local development environment.
-They might NOT work as expected because these commands may reply environment variables from actual environments.
+They might NOT work as expected because these commands may reply environment variables from the actual environments.

 - `npm start` - start application
 - `npm build` - compile typescript with no source maps and comments are removed from ts files
-- `npm test` - run tests
+- `npm test` - run tests and coverage report

 ### NODE_PATH